Tham Luang cave rescue: Rescue operation

-The boys were dressed in a wetsuit, buoyancy jacket, harness and a positive pressure full face mask.
-A cylinder with 80% oxygen was clipped to their front, a handle attached to their back and they were tethered to a diver in case they were lost in the poor visibility.
-The rescue divers described them as "a package."
+Each boy was dressed in a wetsuit, with a buoyancy aid, harness, and a positive pressure full-face mask.
 Harris administered the anaesthetic ketamine to the boys before the journey, rendering them "fully unconscious."
-This was to prevent them from panicking on the journey, which would risk their own lives as well as the lives of their rescuers.
-They were also given the anti-anxiety drug alprazolam and the drug atropine to steady their heart rates and reduce saliva production to prevent choking.
-The Thai government provided Harris and two medical assistants with diplomatic immunity in case something went wrong.
+This was to prevent them from panicking on the journey, which would risk their lives and those of their rescuers.
+They were also given the anti-anxiety drug alprazolam, and the drug atropine to steady their heart rates and reduce saliva production to prevent choking.
+A cylinder with 80% oxygen was clipped to their front, a handle was attached to their back, and they were each tethered to a diver in case they were lost in the poor visibility.
+The rescue divers described each child as "a package".
+The Thai government granted Harris and two medical assistants diplomatic immunity against judicial action, in case something went wrong.

-The anaesthetic lasted between 45 minutes and an hour, requiring divers, whom Harris had trained, to administer "top-up" ketamine injections during the three hour journey.
-The boys were maneuvered out by the swimming divers who held onto their back or chest, with each boy on either the right or left side of the diver, depending on the guideline; in very narrow spots divers pushed the boys from behind.
-The divers navigated them through tight passages carefully to avoid dislodging their face masks against rocks.
-The divers kept their heads higher than the boys so that, in poor visibility, the divers would hit their head against the rocks first.
-After a short dive to a dry section, the divers and boys were met by three divers, and the boys' dive gear was removed.
-The boys were then transported on a drag stretcher over 200 m of rocks and sand hills.
-Craig Challen assessed them, and their dive gear was put back on before they were re-submerged for the next section.
+The anaesthetic lasted between 45 minutes and one hour, requiring divers, whom Harris had trained, to administer "top-up" ketamine injections during the three-hour journey.
+Each boy was manoeuvred out by a swimming lead diver who held on by the back or chest—or towards his right or left side—depending on the guideline position; in narrow spots the diver could push the boy from behind.
+The boy was carefully navigated through tight passages to avoid dislodging his face mask against rocks.
+The diver kept his head higher than the boy's, so that in poor visibility it would be his own head that hit any obstacles first.
+The diver ensured that the boy remained breathing by checking for exhaust bubbles, which he could see and feel.

+After completing the restricted first dive and arriving at a dry section, the lead diver transferred the boy to three support rescue divers.
+The boy's dive gear was removed and the boy was transported on a drag stretcher over 200 m of rocks and sand hills.
+Craig Challen performed a medical assessment, and the boy's dive gear was put back on before being re-submerged for the next section.
 The boys arrived at 45-minute intervals.
-The divers knew the boys were breathing from their exhaust bubbles, which they could see and feel.